bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 ## Logging Click Events

-For logging click events you will need four things:
+There is a custom within Simorgh that handles logging click events.

 - [useClickTrackerHandler](https://github.com/bbc/simorgh/blob/latest/src/app/hooks/useClickTrackerHandler/index.jsx) is a custom hook that returns a click event handler that you can assign to the `onClick` attribute of the DOM element you'd like to click track.